QBladeOcean/QBladeOceanDocs/docs/source/src/theory/hydrodynamics/me/me.rst

 The first option shown in :numref:`fig-me-kin-opt` (a) is the wave kinematics and elevation at the local instantaneous position of the cylinder.
 In this example, the cylinder has been divided into four sub-elements.
 The lower two are fully submerged and one sub-element is partially submerged.
 The second option in :numref:`fig-me-kin-opt` (b) is using the wave elevation and kinematics at the initial position of the sub-element.
-This option allows a coherent theoretical assumption of small oscillations around a steady positon when Morison forces are used in conjunction with a linear potential flow model (see :doc:`../lpft/lpft`).
+This option allows a coherent theoretical assumption of small oscillations around a steady position when Morison forces are used in conjunction with a linear potential flow model (see :doc:`../lpft/lpft`).
 The third option uses the wave elevation and kinematics at a low-passed position of the sub-element (:numref:`fig-me-kin-opt` (c)).
-This allows for an assumption of small oscillations around a steady state for an element that as drifted from its initial position due to an acting force such as and aerodynamic thrust or sea current hydrodynamic force.
+This allows for an assumption of small oscillations around a steady state for an element that has drifted from its initial position due to an acting force such as and aerodynamic thrust or sea current hydrodynamic force.

 .. footbibliography::